awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 1. Your account is now being provisioned\.
 It can take a few minutes to complete\.
 You can refresh the page to update the displayed status information\.

-Accounts that you provision can be unmanaged or closed\.
-You can also repurpose accounts for other workloads and users by updating the email addresses for the account\.
+Accounts that you provision can be closed or they can be changed to unmanaged accounts\.
+Alternatively, you can repurpose accounts for other workloads and other users by updating the email addresses and user parameters for the account\.
+You can change the Organizational Unit for the account by following the update procedures\.
 For more information on unmanaging an account, see [Unmanaging a Member Account](#unmanage-account)\.

 ### Updating Account Factory Accounts<a name="updating-account-factory-accounts"></a>

-The following procedure guides you through how to update your Account Factory accounts\.
+The following procedure guides you through how to update or migrate your Account Factory accounts\.

+**Important**
+Use this procedure to migrate an account's OU, as for any other update\.

 **To update an Account Factory account**